jurajbujdoso/pluto-revD-tcxo-replacement/README.md

 In the first test device seems to work, but it require some experience to provide feedback.
 Precision is now 100x better.
 With 20ppm and 1Ghz the freq. difference could be aroung 20Khz.

 Base on japan article former osicillator was reponsible for switch to provide external clock signal.
-With the replacement the external clock is no available any longer => No Leo Bodnar or similar solution.
+With the replacement the external clock is not available any longer => No Leo Bodnar or similar solution.